Ghent government in exile: An inevitable escape

 Louis XVIII stayed at the Hôtel d'Hane-Steenhuyse in Ghent.
 The sovereign was accompanied by a guard, including the young Alphonse de Lamartine and Alfred de Vigny, who later depicted the scene in pathetic colors.
 Louis XVIII quickly distanced his Military House, which struggled on the roads of northern France and was finally disbanded by the Comte d'Artois on March 25.
 By then, the sovereign had already crossed the border on 23 and was still trying to rally public opinion by issuing a decree from Lille ordering all Frenchmen to disobey a mobilization order issued by Napoleon Bonaparte, but this decision was known only to his loyal followers, as public opinion had already turned the page on the monarchy.

 The king finally arrived in Ghent, "the city of Charles V" according to Chateaubriand, on March 30, after having considered leaving for England.
 Louis XVIII and his court traveled more than 300 kilometers in a horse-drawn carriage in 10 days, a speed that was almost exceptional for the time, which bears witness to Louis XVIII's hasty escape.
-According to Jérôme Delandine de Saint-Esprit, Louis XVIII didn't intend to stay outside France's borders for long, but when he learned what had happened to part of his military household, he decided to stay in Ghent for safety's sake34.
+According to Jérôme Delandine de Saint-Esprit, Louis XVIII did not intend to stay outside France's borders for long, but when he learned what had happened to part of his military household, he decided to stay in Ghent for safety's sake.
 In reality, he encountered many obstacles: Dunkirk was in the hands of the Bonapartists.
 Headwinds prevented any crossing from March 24 to 30.
 The new king of the Netherlands was reluctant to welcome him to Brussels.
 Louis XVIII therefore chose Ghent, a Francophile city, following the advice of the Comte d'Artois.
 He was then joined by his entourage.
 The Orléans, who had withdrawn when sending troops against Bonaparte, were in England.